bridgecrew-perf6/important-deployment/README.md

 Moreover, you can also have look at the Notification CR which stores last sent notification to an external service.

 ### Notification types:
-* CREATE: you see a log entry similar in the log where external httbin endpoint echoes the request:
+* CREATED: you see a log entry similar in the log where external httbin endpoint echoes the request:

 ```
 {